pulp/pulp/docs/contributing/3.0-development/rest-api.rst

 As with most things related to the API, the place to start working with Master/Detail models is in their ViewSet.
-The default ViewSet base class provided by the Pulp platform, :class:`pulp.app.viewsets.base.NamedModelViewSet` is aware of Master/Detail relationships, and will do the right thing when registered with our API router.
+The default ViewSet base class provided by the Pulp platform, :class:`pulpcore.app.viewsets.base.NamedModelViewSet` is aware of Master/Detail relationships, and will do the right thing when registered with our API router.
 In order to benefit from this behavior, a ViewSet must be declared that represents the Master model of a Master/Detail relationship, and that ViewSet must, at a minimum, have its ``endpoint_name`` set to something